 You can adjust the seasoning quantities to your personal taste preferences.
 If you prefer a milder flavor, reduce the amount of cayenne pepper or skip the hot sauce.

-Preparing the Popeye's Spicy Fried Chicken
+Preparing the Popeye's Spicy Crispy Fried Chicken

 First you need to marinate the chicken.